Skip to content

 On subscriptions, the same shape shows up as limits rather than invoices.
 The forum consensus matches our experience: Codex on ChatGPT Plus runs most of a workday on $20, while Claude Code on Claude Pro can exhaust a heavy Opus session in hours.
 Power users of either tool land in the $100–200/month range regardless of logo.

 Two levers narrow the gap on the Claude side.
-First, default to Sonnet and escalate to Opus 4.8 only when its SWE-bench Pro lead actually matters — our Claude Sonnet vs Opus breakdown covers exactly when the cheaper model is safely enough.
+First, default to Sonnet and escalate to Opus only when the repo-scale quality lead actually matters — our Claude Sonnet vs Opus breakdown covers exactly when the cheaper model is safely enough.
 Second, use plan mode to lock scope before execution; most runaway token bills we've seen came from letting the agent wander unsupervised.

 Subagents: manager-workers versus agent teams